 - We dont always provide suggestions for how to fix any errors in a quick and accessible way.
 This doesnt meet criterion 3.3.3 (error suggestion).

 - Submissions are not always reversible and confirmable when pages requiring input relate to legal or financial commitments.
 This doesnt meet criterion 3.3.4 (error prevention).

-We plan to edit our pages which allow for user input, to make sure that errors are easy to identify, we provide sufficient labels and instructions, and suggestions for how to fix errors quickly and in accessible way.
+We are applying a plan to edit our pages which allow for user input, to make sure that errors are easy to identify, we provide sufficient labels and instructions, and suggestions for how to fix errors quickly and in accessible way.